 A practical evacuation plan should be developed and communicated to all staff and residents.
 The plan should consider the needs of all residents, particularly those with mobility issues.

+Care homes may exercise a ‘stay put’ policy during evacuation.
+The ‘stay put’ policy is an important part of fire safety in care homes.
+This strategy is designed for residents to stay in their own rooms, protected by fire-rated doors and walls, rather than evacuating the building immediately.
+The policy works based on the principle of compartmentalisation.
 Each room in a care home is designed and built with materials, including fire doors, that can withstand fire for between 30 minutes and 2 hours.
-Therefore, if a fire breaks out in one part of the building, it should not immediately affect other parts, giving the fire services time to respond and handle the situation.
+Therefore, if a fire breaks out in one part of the building, it should not immediately impact other parts, giving the fire services time to respond.

 Fire Doors